arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 let lift2 f a b = f <!> a <*> b
 ```

-Removing 1 parameter more, it's easy to define `lift`, the lift
+Removing 1 parameter more, it's easy to define `lift`, for lifting
-function for 1-parameter functions:
+1-parameter functions:

 ```fsharp
 let lift f a = f <!> a